-The total contribution requested from each Council was therefore £18,180 over 3 years.
-The number of participants per Council area was expected to be 165 over the 3 years.
+The total contribution requested from each Council is therefore £18,180 over 3 years.
+The number of participants per Council area is expected to be 165 over the 3 years. .

-Proposed by Alderman Barr Seconded by Councillor Brett and agreed that the Council agrees to participate in the NI Women's Enterprise Challenge 2018-2021 providing funding in the sum of £6,162 in year 1, £6,126 in year 2 and £5,895 in year 3 (provision for which exists in the 2018-19 Economic Development budget), subject to the other 10 Councils agreeing to contribute similar amounts and a satisfactory annual review of performance and the annual estimates process.
+RECOMMENDATION: that the Council agrees to participate in the NI Women's Enterprise Challenge 2018-2021 providing funding in the sum of £6,162 in year 1, £6,126 in year 2 and £5,895 in year 3 (provision for which exists in the 2018-19 Economic Development budget), subject to the other 10 Councils agreeing to contribute similar amounts and a satisfactory annual review of performance and the annual estimates process.